-Additionally, students participating in any of our funded Federal Diversity programs are considered employees of TWC and are required to be fully vaccinated, regardless whether they are working on-site or from home.
-This is pursuant to Executive Order 14042.
+All TWC staff members who interact in-person with students or partners are also required to receive booster shots, per this policy.
+Individuals participating in any of our funded Federal Diversity programs are considered employees of TWC; thus, they are also required to be fully vaccinated and receive a booster shot, regardless of whether they are working on-site or from home.

-The CDC considers a person to be "fully vaccinated" two weeks after receiving the second dose of a two-dose vaccine or two weeks after receiving the single dose of the Johnson & Johnson vaccine.
-TWC requires that each student submit a copy of their COVID-19 vaccination card as verification of their status before they arrive in Washington, D.C.
-Failure to provide proof of vaccination may impact their ability to live in TWC housing.
+TWC requires that each student submit a copy of their COVID-19 vaccination card as verification of their status before they arrive in Washington, D.C. and they should submit their vaccination cards once their entire vaccination series (including a booster, if eligible) is complete.
+Failure to provide proof of vaccination may impact their ability to participate.

 In some cases, medical or disability-related exemptions may be approved based on appropriate documentation submitted in writing.
 Please note: approved exemptions may have an impact on a student’s housing options, as well as their internship placement options.

 TWC believes vaccinations are necessary to ensure our community remains safe and healthy, and so that each student continues to be well and thrive throughout their Washington, D.C. experience.

 COVID Vaccine FAQs